History and Facilities

-These twelve scientists consisting of animal nutritionists, economists, entomologists, plant pathologists, plant and animal physiologists, soil scientists, and weed scientists address the research problems facing south Texas agriculture and related renewable natural resources industries (recreation and wildlife management).
+These ten scientists consisting of animal nutritionists, economists, entomologists, plant pathologists, plant and animal physiologists, soil scientists, and weed scientists address the research problems facing south Texas agriculture and related renewable natural resources industries (recreation and wildlife management).

 Collaboration involves joint faculty appointments with the College of Science and Technology, Texas A&M University—Corpus Christi, and with the College of Agriculture and Human Resources at Texas A&M University—Kingsville.
 Collaborative research is also carried out with faculty located at other agricultural research and extension centers and in Texas A&M University campus-based departments.
 Technology transfer is done in collaboration with Extension specialists co-located at the Corpus Christi Center and on the Texas A&M University campus.

 Extension specialists carry out demonstration research, educational and technology transfer programs in agronomy, computers, economics, ecotourism, entomology, environment and natural resources, livestock production and management, seafood marketing, range and wildlife management, and risk management.